masahiro-negishi/masahiro-negishi.github.io/_pages/about.md

 ---

 A second-year master's student at [SYI Lab](http://www.ms.k.u-tokyo.ac.jp/index.html) of the University of Tokyo.
 Current research interests include:
-- disentangled representation learning
+- Generative models for crystals
+- OOD generalization
+- Extracting scientific knowledge from neural networks
-- graph representation learning
+- Graph representation learning
-- AI for materials

 I love to read books.
 Some of my favorites are:
 - "[The Three-Body Problem](https://www.amazon.co.jp/Three-Body-Problem-Cixin-Liu/dp/178497157X)" by Cixin Liu (and his other works are also unquestionably masterpieces),